Deo Kumar Singh

-Deo Kumar Singh (/dɛv kuˈmɑr sɪŋ/ देव कुमार सिंह, 24 November 1950 – 21 March 2018), commonly known by his nom de guerre Arvind Ji, Vikash Ji and Sujeet Ji, was the leader of the Indian Maoist movement and the Politburo Member of Communist Party of India (Maoist), a banned communist party in India.
+Deo Kumar Singh (/dɛv kuˈmɑr sɪŋ/ देव कुमार सिंह, 24 November 1950 – 21 March 2018), commonly known by his nom de guerre Arvind Ji, Vikash Ji and Sujeet Ji, was an Indian maoist militant, who was the leader in the Indian Maoist insurgency and the Politburo Member of Communist Party of India (Maoist), a banned Organisation in India.
 He spent his life as a student leader, a mass organiser and later led and strategised the guerrilla warfare against the Indian state.

 Early life

 Deo Kumar Singh was born in Sukulchak village in the Jehanabad district of Bihar, the eldest child of a middle-class family.
 His father, Ram Narayan Singh was a government servant and mother Ajnaso Devi was a housewife.
 Singh had done schooling from Jehanabad and Patna districts in Bihar.
 He graduated in science from College of Commerce, Arts and Science, Patna.
 He then married Prabhawati Devi and shortly afterwards moved to Dehri on Sone, where he started a small food business.